History of Poland during the Jagiellonian dynasty: Architecture, sculpture and painting

-Tombstone sculpture, often inside churches, is richly represented on graves of clergy and lay dignitaries and other wealthy individuals.
+Tombstone sculpture, often inside churches, is richly represented on the graves of clergy and lay dignitaries and other wealthy individuals.
 Jan Maria Padovano and Jan Michałowicz of Urzędów count among the prominent artists.

 Painted illuminations in Balthasar Behem Codex are of exceptional quality, but draw their inspiration largely from Gothic art.
 Stanisław Samostrzelnik, a monk in the Cistercian monastery in Mogiła near Kraków, painted miniatures and polychromed wall frescos.